 The Bioinformaticians’ Shed is now open

 Welcome to The Bioinformaticians’ Shed – a fortnightly meetup for local researchers and students to share and demonstrate current bioinformatics approaches / tools.
-Convenor Tom Harrop, who joined Melbourne Bioinformatics as a Senior Bioinformatician in February, is keen to welcome all to this new (currently online) initiative which we are launching this month.
+Convenor Tom Harrop, who joined Melbourne Bioinformatics as a Senior Bioinformatician in February, is keen to welcome all to this new (currently online) meetup launched in August 2021.

 We’re connecting a community of people doing bioinformatics across the Parkville precinct, helping us all to keep up with common tools, issues and new approaches.
 These meetups are perfect for lone bioinformaticians based in wet-labs and those working in bioinformatics groups and cores – we all have something to learn from each other in this fast-paced environment.

 At each meetup we’ll have a 20 minute talk on a new tool, analysis technique, or process, followed by a discussion.
 Meetings will be deliberately informal.
 On zoom for now, we may move to combined in-house/zoom hybrid meetings once covid restrictions ease.

 And email Tom Harrop at Bioinformaticiansfirstname.lastname@example.org with your topic requests and/or offers to present.

 Important update on new high memory nodes now available to all Galaxy Australia users.